 - Yokohama Sakuragicho Washington Hotel: One of the top-rated Yokohama hotels, this boutique-style location is less than a 10-minute walk from Yokohama Landmark Tower.
 It’s also got a great view of downtown Yokohama.
 Around the corner from the hotel, you’ll find bayside restaurants and cafes serving local cuisine.

-✔ Best district to stay for sightseeing and shopping
+✔ Best district to stay for sightseeing & shopping

 Takashima encompasses the Yokohama Station area, which is where most tourists first arrive in the city.
 The modern luxury district includes access to some of the top places to stay, shops, and restaurants.
 You’re also close to just about everything.